Skip to main content

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-I’ve lived in New England for six years now, which means two things: I’ve learned to never call Tom Brady overrated, and I’ve learned the importance of having a thermostat that actually works.
-If you live in an old home or apartment like me, you likely have a bulky thermostat with supposedly programmable settings that mostly work, but don’t do much for actually regulating temperature reliably.
-Or you’ve got a clunky dial that allows you to manually change the temperature, but only when physically standing in front of it.
+Anyone who lives in New England understands the importance of having a thermostat that actually works.
+If you live in an older home or apartment, you may have a bulky thermostat with programmable settings that mostly work but don’t effectively regulate temperature.
+Or, you’ve got a clunky dial that allows you to manually change the temperature, but only when physically standing in front of it.

-Naturally, there’s been a surge in the market for people hunting for better ways to control their home environment.
-If you’re looking for a sleek and easy way to upgrade your home’s temperature controls, you’ve likely already started researching smart thermostats.
-These devices are more expensive than standard thermostats, but they can make a world of difference in your home by helping you save on your energy bill and providing a more comfortable home environment tailored to your individual comfort.
+Speaking specifically of temperature, you may or may not be aware of smart thermostats.
+These devices can make a world of difference in your home by helping you save on your energy bill and providing a more comfortable home environment tailored to your individual comfort.

 What is a smart thermostat?